-It wasn’t for a lack of ‘stache — my facial hair’s grown in nicely (much to my wife’s chagrin), and I’ve taken photos along the way to prove it.
-But it’s fitting that one of Movember’s foci are on mental health, because I started feeling a real sense of burnout as I started closing 2015 off ?
+It wasn’t for lack of ‘stache—my facial hair’s grown in nicely (much to my wife’s chagrin), and I’ve taken photos along the way to prove it.
+But it’s fitting that one of Movember’s foci are on mental health because I started feeling a real sense of burnout as I started closing 2015 off?

 I’m often told I put far too much pressure on myself, a constant stressor than can lead to very real health ramifications.
 What I thought was a simple cough at November’s beginning turned into a case of mild bronchitis, and before I knew it, I was in the month’s last days taking a sick day, laid out on my bed as a month with tons of work, too little rest and all the worries in my head weighed down on my soul.

 Though far too many men avoid going to the doctor, thinking they can overcome any ailment through their own strength, I’m one to take advantage of our universal health care system (and corporate drug benefits) to drop in for a quick visit and get an inhaler to help with the problem.

 So I fully support Movember—I support its Move program in a world where we’ve grown far too sedentary, too used to a world that hands things to us than having to push ourselves to our limits to get anything of value in our lives.
 I support its fight against prostate cancer, testicular cancer, and the mental ailments that often go overlooked, we men stubbornly believe we can just “get over” the things that bother us, never stopping to consider that some things simply can’t be handled alone.

 I support one of the biggest charitable movements known to humankind, inspiring countless numbers of my peers to go out and make a difference each November, whether through collecting donations at work or by playing more active roles in the various events held to support the cause!

 It would’ve just been nice if I were in better health so I could do more to support it myself.